Informfully/Documentation/docs/source/index.rst

 This documentation provides you with all the information you need to successfully configure and deploy Informfully.
 It is structured as follows:

-* **Getting Started** serves as an overall introduction, including how to install the codebase, create a development environment, and notes on the deployment.
+* **Getting Started** serves as an overall introduction for installing the codebase, creating a development environment, and notes on the platform deployment.
-* **Running Experiments** provides an in-depth overview of how to use the Informfully platform to conduct user studies.
+* **Managing Experiments** provides an in-depth overview of how to use the Informfully platform to conduct user studies.
-* **External Recommendations** provides a tutorial on how to connect Informfully with your recommender framework for forwarding personalized recommendations.
 * **Recommender System** provides a tutorial on how to use the built-in Informfully recommender framework.
-* **Diversity Algorithms** provides an overview of the in-house algorithms for diversity-optimized political news.
-* **Platform Deployment** provides a quick overview of the source code of Informfully and a range of helper scripts to create a custom instance.
-* **Technical Documentation** provides the same insights for various technical aspects in order to customize and extend the platform.
+* **Technical Documentation** provides insights for various technical aspects in order to customize and extend the platform.

 .. image:: img/informfully_assets/informfully_app_screens.png
    :width: 700